looeee/blackthread.io/_old/content/tutorials/2-lights-color-action.md

 Well, except of course, that our scene doesn't actually _look_ any different.
 It may be updating at up to 60 frames per second, but nothing is moving so it looks identical to us.

-We'll add some movement soon, but first lets set up some lights and colour.
+We'll add some movement soon, but first lets set up some lights and color.

-### Setting the material's colour
+### Setting the material's color

-Now would be a good time to take a look at the [Color](https://threejs.org/docs/#api/math/Color) documentation to get an idea of how colour works in three.js.
+Now would be a good time to take a look at the [Color](https://threejs.org/docs/#api/math/Color) documentation to get an idea of how color works in three.js.

 Although there are lots of ways to set the color listed in the docs, the standard way is to use a `hexadecimal triple`.
-You may already be familiar with CSS colours - they look like `#ffffff` (white) or `#000000` (black).
+You may already be familiar with CSS colors - they look like `#ffffff` (white) or `#000000` (black).
 Well, that is a hexadecimal triple, and in JavaScript, it's pretty similar.
 We just need to write them slightly differently.

 In JavaScript, a hexadecimal number is denoted with `0x` instead of `#`.
 The CSS colors above become `0xffffff` (white)  or `0x000000`, or `0x800080` (purple).
-Let's use the last one now and set our previously white material to a nice purple colour:
+Let's use the last one now and set our previously white material to a nice purple color:

 Update the section: